OSCNWeb/oscn-news/_posts/2021-07-23-sovereignty-symposium-2021.md

 category:
   - aoc
 ---
-The [Sovereignty Symposium](http://www.thesovereigntysymposium.com/) has been scheduled for October 11-12, 2021 at the Skirvin Hotel.
-The [agenda is available](http://www.thesovereigntysymposium.com/agenda/).
+The [Sovereignty Symposium](http://www.thesovereigntysymposium.com/) has been scheduled for October 11-12, 2021 is virtual only.*  The [agenda is available](http://www.thesovereigntysymposium.com/agenda/).

+*Virtual is defined by Dictionary.com as, “existing, seen, or happening online or on a computer screen, rather than in person or in the physical world.”
+There will be no audience.